weka/vim-for-weka/CONTRIBUTING.md

 * Configurations and adjustments for Vim plugins to work properly with the Weka codebase.
-* Vim functions and commands that integrate Weka tools(teka/deka) into Vim's features.
+* Vim functions and commands that integrate Weka tools(teka) into Vim's features.

 What it isn't